Blood Type and Crossmatch

 case, your immune system correctly views the donor cells as foreign, but incorrectly

-views them harmful.
+views them as harmful.
 This can lead to a dangerous and possibly fatal reaction.

 Why do I need this test?